Frequently Asked Questions about Federal Direct Stafford Loans for Students

 What is NSLDS?

 NSLDS is the National Student Loan Data System, a central database of student aid maintained by the U.S. Department of Education.
-NSLDS allows you to access information about your Federal Loan(s), outstanding balances, loan statuses and disbursements.
-Information on the Federal Pell Grant and other U.S. Department of Education aid programs are also on record at NSLDS.
+NSLDS allows you to access information about your Federal Loan(s), outstanding balances, loan statuses, and disbursements.
+Information about the Federal Pell Grant and other U.S. Department of Education aid programs are also on record at NSLDS.
+[See NSLDS FAQs from the U.S. Department of Education.]

 View our Loans page for additional information about Federal Direct Stafford and other types of loans.